prggmr/zf2-docpx/zend/PubSubHubbub/Subscriber.rst

     Zend\Feed\Pubsubhubbub\Subscriber will always send both modes, whose order of occurrence in the parameter list determines this preference.

-    :param string $mode: Should be 'sync' or 'async'
+    :param string: Should be 'sync' or 'async'

     :rtype: Subscriber